Cinco de Mayo Celebration at Slots Capital! - Slots Capital Casino

 Celebrations for Cinco de Mayo began in California, where they have been observed annually ever since 1863.
 It wasn’t until more than 100 years later, in the 1980’s, that the holiday gained nationwide popularity - thanks in part to advertising campaigns for beer!

-In the end, the battle of 1862 not only impacted Mexico and its residents, but also had a role in the fate of the Union; since the French were supporting the Confederate army at the same time when American civil war was happening.
-Meaning both Mexicans and the Union had a common enemy.
+In the end, the battle of 1862 not only impacted Mexico and its residents but also had a role in the fate of the Union since the French were supporting the Confederate army at the same time when the American Civil War was happening.
+This means that both the Mexicans and the Union had a common enemy.

-In Mexico, Cinco de Mayo is celebrated mainly in Puebla, where the Mexican’s unlikely victory occurred, and in other main cities of the country.
-Parades, speeches and battle reenactments are seen all around the city.
+In Mexico, Cinco de Mayo is celebrated mainly in Puebla, where the Mexicans' unlikely victory occurred, and in other major cities.
+Parades, speeches, and battle reenactments are seen all around the city.

 More popular in the US than in Mexico?